Crossmolina

 Crossmolina is a town in the historical barony of Tyrawley in County Mayo, Ireland, as well as the name of the civil parish and Catholic parish in which the town is situated.
 The town sits on the River Deel near the northern shore of Lough Conn.
 Crossmolina is about 9 km west of Ballina on the N59 road and 7.7 km north of Lahardane village.
 Surrounding the town, there are a number of agriculturally important townlands, including Enaghbeg, Rathmore, and Tooreen.

 Etymology

 The name Crossmolina is from the Crois Uí Mhaoilíona, meaning "Cross of Mullany", or "Maoilíona's cross".
 In the 18th century, the name was sometimes spelt as either Crossmalina, Crossmaliney, Crosmolyna or Crossmaling.

 History

+Crossmolina lies within the historic territory of Tír Amhlaidh (Tirawley), which for many centuries formed part of the Gaelic lordship of the Ó Dubhda (O’Dowda) dynasty.
+The O’Maoilfhiona (O’Molina), O’Gaibhtheachain (O’Gaughan), and O’Flynn families were the local chiefs of the district of Calraighe Magh Eileog, the plain through which the River Deel flows.
+These families held the area as subordinate lords within the broader lordship of the Ó Dubhda (O’Dowd) dynasty, the dominant Gaelic power in north Mayo.

+The O’Dowds were the leading sept of the Uí Fiachrach Muaidhe, a branch of the ancient Connacht ruling lineage of the Uí Fiachrach.
+Their authority over the territory of Tír Amhlaidh (Tirawley) is documented in medieval Irish annals from at least the twelfth century.
+The O’Dowd control of Tirawley was periodically contested — most notably by the Anglo-Norman Barrett family following the Battle of Kilroe in the thirteenth century.
+The family continued to assert lordship over the area until the Tudor conquest of Connacht in the late sixteenth century.

 The origins of present-day Crossmolina are tied to the founding of a religious settlement in the area: Errew Abbey was founded by St. Tiernan in the 6th century.
-In the 12th century this Abbey came into possession of the invading Hiberno-Norman de Barry family.
+In the 12th century this Abbey came into possession of the invading Hiberno-Norman de Barry.